Skip to main content

 Showing results 200 to 220

 This product is available after registration to the CEPOL LEEd platform .
 Please see the below Registration Guide for details.
-The SIRIUS project, co-implemented by Europol and Eurojust, is a central reference point in the EU for knowledge sharing on cross-border access...
+The aim of the training is to provide an overview of the important provisions of the Lisbon Treaty for police officers: Fundamental Rights and...

 This product is available after registration to the CEPOL LEEd platform .
 Please see the below Registration Guide for details.
-The SIRIUS project, co-implemented by Europol and Eurojust, is a central reference point in the EU for knowledge sharing on cross-border access...
+The aim of the training is: • To identify the knowledge related to cross-border hot pursuit • To raise awareness on the added value and options...

 This product is available after registration to the CEPOL LEEd platform .
 Please see the below Registration Guide for details.
-The SIRIUS project, co-implemented by Europol and Eurojust, is a central reference point in the EU for knowledge sharing on cross-border access...
+The aim of the training is to give users a broad understanding of money laundering phenomena, including operational, investigative and other...